BonIcy/PokeAPI-JavaApp/README.md

 * Network errors print a short message and return an empty string.
 * Parser assumes required fields exist and may throw runtime exceptions if the structure is unexpected.

-Improvements recommended:

-* Add explicit error objects or exceptions from `PokemonAPIClient` (e.g., custom `ApiException`) so callers can react differently to 404 vs 500 vs network timeouts.
-* Add defensive checks in `PokemonParser` using `optString` / `optInt` or try/catch to avoid crashing when optional fields are missing.

 ---